-While the term autism spectrum disorder (ASD) has been used by scientists and doctors for decades, we don’t have all the answers surrounding this developmental disability.
+While the term autism spectrum disorder (ASD) has been used by scientists and doctors for decades, we don’t have all the facts surrounding this developmental disability.
 Finding the advice and support autism families need can be challenging as there is a lot of inconsistent information and technical progress can be slow.

-To understand autism and its symptoms, parents and family members must be able to discern autism myths vs. autism facts.
+To understand autism and its symptoms, parents and family members must be able to discern autism myths vs autism facts.
 You should make it a habit to investigate new autism information and check its integrity using basic research.

 As a parent, friend, or family member of a person with autism, it is crucial to get the right information and be aware of basic autism facts.

 This article will set the record straight on some of the most common myths surrounding the topic of autism spectrum disorder.

 Myth: There is no official diagnostic test for autism

 Fact: There is no medical test or blood test that leads to an autism diagnosis.
 The process is simple but can be time-intensive due to the different stages involved.
 Diagnosing autism can be done in as early as 18 months.

 The CDC states that, in order to receive an autism diagnosis, a child/patient must undergo two processes: